This post may contain affiliate links. Please read our disclosure policy.

-How to make coleslaw:
+How to make Southern coleslaw

-- Chill.
-This salad needs to chill in the refrigerator for at least 30 minutes before being served.
+- Chill: This salad needs to chill in the refrigerator for at least 30 minutes before being served.

 The dressing for this coleslaw is classic and simple.
 Not too much to where our cabbage will be drowning and soggy.
 And not too little where our cabbage is sad and dry.
 This dressing makes the perfect amount for the amount of cabbage.

 This is a great base recipe.
 However, if you want to add to yours feel free!
 Here’s a list of some great additions/substitutions you can make.
 Plus you can check out our Fish Taco Slaw which has cilantro and lime added to pair with the Tex Mex flavors of tacos.

 - Celery seeds